docable-courses/ACC-CSC151/ch7/lecture.md

 File inputFile = new File("Input.txt");
 ```

 The variable `inputFile` is a made up name.
 Feel free to change the name.
 Also, the text inside the quotations should be the name of the file you are trying to access.
-Now we use the file we created to create a Scanner.
+Now we use the file we created to create a `Scanner`.

 ```java
 Scanner in = new Scanner(inputFile);